raejean99/getting-and-cleaning-data-course-project/CodeBook.md

 6. LAYING

 ### feature
-The 79 feature related to "mean" and "std", selected out of 561 features.
+The 79 feature related to "mean" and "std" are selected out of 561 features.
 Some modification to the feature name has been done.
 Such as: "-" is removed from the result set.
 For instances,

  [1] tBodyAccmeanX   that is: tBodyAcc-mean()-X
  [2] tBodyAccmeanY   that is: tBodyAcc-mean()-Y